In this tutorial, we'll learn how to change the JDK version in IntelliJ projects. This will work on both Community and Ultimate Editions of IntelliJ.

 - For Windows, we press Ctrl + Shift + Alt + S

-Under the Project SDK section, you will be able to select a new JDK that will be used for the project via the combo box.
+Under the Project SDK section, we'll be able to select a new JDK to use for the project via the combo box.
 After updating to a new version of Java, the project will begin reindexing its source files and libraries to ensure that autocompletion and other IDE features are synchronized.

 3. Common Gotchas

-When changing the JDK, one should remember that this only affects the JDK used by IntelliJ.
-Therefore, when running the Java project via the command line, it will still use the JDK specified in the JAVA_HOME environment variable.
+When changing the JDK, we need to remember that this only affects the JDK used by IntelliJ.
+Therefore, when running the Java project via the command line, it'll still use the JDK specified in the JAVA_HOME environment variable.

-Additionally, changing the Project SDK does not change the JVM version of the build tools used as well.
-So when using Maven or Gradle within IntelliJ, changing the Project SDK will not change the JVM used for these build tools.
+Additionally, changing the Project SDK doesn't change the JVM version of the build tools used.
+So when using Maven or Gradle within IntelliJ, changing the Project SDK won't change the JVM used for these build tools.

-In this tutorial, we illustrated two ways in which one could change the Java version used within IntelliJ projects.
-In addition, we also highlighted that there are some caveats to be aware of when changing the Java version.
+In this article, we illustrated two ways that we can change the Java version used within IntelliJ projects.
+We also highlighted the caveats we need to be aware of when changing the Java version.

 To learn more about IntelliJ's Project Structure, visit the official documentation.